CSCfi/ansible-role-smartd/README.md

 installs and configures smartd

-If it recognizes a DELL disk
+If it recognizes a DELL disk, then take all the disks found with smartctl --scan except /dev/sda and put them in a clean smartd.conf.

+Else: just use the default DEVICESCAN line.

 Requirements
 ------------